History of Marcos Giron in Timeline

 On August 1, 2022, Marcos Giron achieved a doubles ranking of No. 194.

-In 2023, Marcos Giron participated in the U.S. Men's Clay Court Championships, losing in the second round to Tomáš Macháč.
-He reached the quarterfinals at the BMW Open, losing to Botic van de Zandschulp.
-At the Madrid Open, he lost in the second round to Sebastián Báez.
-He reached the third round at the French Open.
+In 2023, Giron participated in the U.S. Men's Clay Court Championships and the BMW Open, reaching the quarterfinals in the latter.
+He also reached the third round at the 2023 French Open.

-In 2023, Marcos Giron reached the semifinals as a qualifier at the ATP 500 Japan Open Tennis Championships, defeating Yoshihito Nishioka, Casper Ruud, and Félix Auger-Aliassime.
+In 2023, Giron qualified for the Canadian Open, upsetting Holger Rune, and reached the semifinals at the ATP 500 Japan Open Tennis Championships, defeating Casper Ruud and Félix Auger-Aliassime.

-In February 2024, Marcos Giron reached his second ATP final at the Dallas Open and then reached his first consecutive ATP semifinal at the Delray Beach Open, achieving a new career-high ranking in the top 45 on 19 February 2024.
+In February 2024, Giron reached his second ATP final at the Dallas Open and an ATP semifinal at the Delray Beach Open.
+As a result, he reached a new career-high ranking in the top 45 on February 19, 2024.

-In July 2024, Marcos Giron won his first ATP title at the Hall of Fame Open, defeating Alex Michelsen in the final and reaching a new career-high ranking of No. 38 on 22 July 2024.
+In July 2024, Giron won his first ATP title at the Hall of Fame Open, defeating Alex Michelsen in the final.
+As a result, he reached a new career-high ranking of No. 38 on July 22, 2024.

 August 5, 2024: Career-High Singles Ranking